ktnlvr/zedmech/rules.typ

 A: I want a quick Mech, so I will drop 2 HP and gain 1 movement and 1 slot.
 That makes a 5HP/5M/4S Mech.
 ```

-== Heat

-Heat grows against your Hull.
-Heat is shown with the #heat.
-If they overlap the Mech _Detonates_.

 == Specials & Specials

 Takes 1 slot.
 Activating requires 1 action.
 If reactive, takes 1 action from the next turn.